 In reality, these habits can pop out of nowhere, confusing puppy owners.

-If you’re one of the puppy parents taken aback by your puppy’s sudden show of aggression, I hope that this blog can help you understand why your pet does it and the ways you can do to stop aggressive puppy biting behavior.
+If you're one of the puppy parents taken aback that your puppy bites, I hope that this blog can help you understand why your pet does it and the ways you can do to stop aggressive puppy biting behavior.

 Key Takeaways